-- 15.1 A computer-generated TopYacht Handicapping System will be used for PHS Series races. - 15.2 Club handicaps shall be available not less than 1 hour prior to the warning signal for the race to which they apply.
-Handicaps will only be posted for the first race of the day on a multiple race day.
-Handicaps for subsequent races on the same day may be subject to change. - 15.3 Change of nominated helmsperson.
+- 15.1 A computer-generated SailSys Handicapping System will be used for PHS races. - 15.2 Change of nominated helmsperson.
 The helmsperson shall be nominated on the entry form for each series.
 The Racing Committee shall be advised of a change to the helmsperson at least 24 hours prior to a race.
 A change of helmsperson may vary a boat's handicap.
-This does not preclude crew members taking the helm for short periods during a race or helming during their watch in an offshore race, but not during the starting period. - 15.4 For short-handed races, either crew may helm at any time. - 15.5 The Racing Committee shall be advised in writing of any alterations to a boat and/or its equipment that may affect its performance not less than 48 hours before racing.
+This does not preclude crew members taking the helm for short periods during a race or helming during their watch in an offshore race, but not during the starting period. - 15.3 For short-handed races, either crew may helm at any time. - 15.4 The Racing Committee shall be advised in writing of any alterations to a boat and/or its equipment that may affect its performance not less than 48 hours before racing.